cal-cs184-student/webpage-just-add-more-squares/proj2/index.md

 We can also move the control points around and modify the parameter *t*.
 ![bezier-animation](./img/bezier-animation.gif){:style="display:block; margin-left: auto; margin-right: auto; width:70%;"}

-# Part 2: N-Dimensional Separable Bezier Curves
+# Part 2: Bezier Surfaces with Separable 1D de Casteljau

 <!-- Briefly explain how de Casteljau algorithm extends to Bezier surfaces and how you implemented it in order to evaluate Bezier surfaces. -->
 <!-- Show a screenshot of bez/teapot.bez (not .dae) evaluated by your implementation. -->